Many encoding practices are common to all types of LEMDO XML files. Subsequent chapters

 files.
 This will permanently associate a specific transformation with the file that

-a file and we do not want it to be associated with the file long-term as we do not
+a file and we do not want it to be associated with the file long-term because we do

 When you click Transform with…, a window will open allowing you to select the appropriate transformation: